Skip to main content

 from ray import serve

-from ray.anyscale.serve.utils import get_trace_context
+from ray.anyscale.serve._private.tracing_utils import get_trace_context

 app = FastAPI()